emscripten-core/emscripten/site/source/docs/porting/files/packaging_files.rst

 .. important:: Only package the files your app actually needs, in order to reduce download size and improve startup speed.

 There is an option to log which files are actually used at runtime.
 To use it, define the :js:attr:`Module.logReadFiles` object.
 Each file that is read will be logged to stderr.
+To use this feautre you need to add ``logReadFiles`` to :ref:`INCOMING_MODULE_JS_API`.

 An alternative approach is to look at :js:func:`FS.readFiles` in your compiled JavaScript.
 This is an object with keys for all the files that were read from.
 You may find it easier to use than logging as it records files rather than potentially multiple file accesses.

 .. note:: You can also modify the :js:func:`FS.readFiles` object or remove it entirely.
 This can be useful, say, in order to see which files are read between two points in time in your app.